 We showed that with the exception of the NFD method, the parameters or measurements of the other four methods can all be used to calculate ND and RFD, and to assess Chesson’s inequality for coexistence.
 Although these four methods are developed under different theoretical origins and make differing assumptions, these four methods thus give qualitatively the same predictions for coexistence.

 We further showed that the NFD slope from the NFD method can only be used to predict mutual invasibility when the negative frequency is linear, i.e. the NFD slope is constant, and when the NFD slope is measured close to zero frequency of the focal species.
 Therefore, the condition for the NFD method to correctly predict coexistence is the same as conducting mutual invasibility experiment and directly demonstrate mutual invasibility.
 In addition, the fact that the NFD method does not give estimates of ND and RFD limits the comparisons that can be made to the other methods.

+Do the methods give the same prediction regarding coexistence?
+Do the methods yield the same values of ND and RFD?